Many thanks to mastodon.social, from whom I took/adapted many policies.

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information for marketing purposes or to generate revenue.
 We may release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.

-Researchers who wish to study Scholar Social or our users by collecting data using the API or through any other means that does not involve an "opt-in" from individual users are required to submit their protocol, analysis plan and ethics approval documentation from their institutional review board or departmental internal review documentation by email to: scholar.social at protonmail dot-com.
+Researchers who wish to study Scholar Social or our users by collecting data using the API or through any other means that does not involve an "opt-in" from individual users are required to submit their protocol, analysis plan and all relevant ethics approval documentation from their institutional review board or departmental internal review documentation by email to: scholar.social at protonmail dot-com.
 You may also be required to submit code you plan to execute so that it can be tested to ensure it does not degrade the quality of service to other users.

 Many of our users came to Scholar Social in order to avoid being included in unethical social media research, and so we place a higher value on conducting research on human subjects with informed consent than most other social media, in order to maintain high ethical standards.